-Select Manage your sign-in email or phone number.
+Select Manage your sign-in email address or phone number.

 Select Add email alias.

-Enter a new email address, and then click Add alias.
-If the address you request is already taken, you’ll be prompted to enter a different address.- or -Select Add an existing email address as a Microsoft account alias, enter an existing email address, and then select Add alias.
+Enter a new email address, then click Add alias.
+If the address that you request is already taken, you’ll be prompted to enter a different address.– or –Select Add an existing email address as an Microsoft account alias, enter an existing email address, then select Add alias.

 You can create up to ten new aliases per year, for an overall maximum of ten.
 Deleting an alias removes it from the overall count, but not the yearly limit.

-Your primary alias appears on devices such as your Xbox, Surface, and Windows Phone, and is the email OneDrive sends from when you share.
+Your primary alias appears on devices such as your Xbox, Surface and Windows Phone, and is the email address that OneDrive sends from when you share.

-Select Make primary next to the alias you want as your primary.
+Select Make primary next to the alias that you want as your primary.

 You can change your primary alias up to twice a week.